-Key Audit Matter - Authority How our scope addressed the matter - Authority Valuation of land, buildings, council dwellings and investment property In responding to the key audit matter, we have performed the following audit procedures: We identified valuation of land, buildings, council dwellings and investment property as one of the most significant assessed risks of material misstatement due to error.
-This is due to the value of the assets and the extent of estimation involved assessed the design and implementation of controls management has in place to ensure the estimate is accurate and underlying data is complete; in valuing them. evaluated management's processes and The Authority re-values its land and buildings on a rolling three-yearly basis to ensure that the assumptions for the calculation of the estimate, carrying value is not materially different from the current value.
+Key Audit Matter - Authority

+How our scope addressed the matter - Authority

+Valuation of land, buildings, council dwellings and investment property

+We identified valuation of land, buildings, council dwellings and investment property as one of the most significant assessed risks of material misstatement due to error.
+This is due to the value of the assets and the extent of estimation involved in valuing them.

+The Authority re-values its land and buildings on a rolling three-yearly basis to ensure that the carrying value is not materially different from the current value.
 The Authority values its council dwellings annually.
 Investment property is revalued annually at fair value by the Authority's external valuer.

+In responding to the key audit matter, we have performed the following audit procedures:

+- assessed the design and implementation of controls management has in place to ensure the estimate is accurate and underlying data is complete; - evaluated management's processes and assumptions for the calculation of the estimate, the instructions issued to the valuation experts and the scope of their work; - evaluated the competence, capabilities and objectivity of the Authority's valuation experts;

+Key Audit Matter - Authority